Legends-of-Gramdatis/gramados-v2/lore markdowns/questlines/Pieces of What Remains.md

 ### Page - Marcel Wheel Return 1
 **Text:**
 ```
-Well, would you look at that… that's the right tire, alright.
+Well, would you look at that... that's the right tire, alright.
 Whitewall and all.
 It's been years since I saw one that clean around here.
 Remy let it go?
 ```